dchristian3188/dchristian3188.github.io/_drafts/SysAdmin Basics - Using the IPAddress Class.md

 One of whom, is an absolute monster when it comes to Regex.
 It's damn impressive when you see the language levered to it's full potential.
 My personal gripe with Regex is that its hard to read...
-That being said, it's still a perfectly valid approach and a matter of style.
+That said, it's capabilities are undeniable.
 The next not so often talked about method is to leverage the ```[ipaddress]``` class.
-This class gives us a lot of freebies and combined with a little bit of bit math does some cool stuff.
+This class gives us a lot of freebies since the .Net team the hard stuff for us.
+Plus if you combine that with a little bit of bit math, you can essentially recreate subnetting in PowerShell.

 # Validating An IP Address

 Ok let's start with the most important one.
-Is this a valid IP address?!?!
+Is this a valid IP?

 ## Regex